Nerve Graft Surgery in Gurgaon

-There are two types of nerve, motor and sensory and the nerve transferred is performed on the basis of its type.
+There are two types of nerve, motor and sensory and the nerve transfer is performed based on its type.
 The transfer of motor nerves aims to restore the movements and the dislocations.
-On the other hand, the sensory nerves aim to recover the protective sensation, avoiding skin ulcerations, and partially helps with the control of neuropathic pain.
+On the other hand, the sensory nerves aim to recover the protective sensation, avoid skin ulcerations, and partially help with the control of neuropathic pain.

-- End-to-end anastomosis: In this type, the distal stump of the donor’s nerve is coapted with the proximal stump of the receiving one.
-It is the only successful option in restoring of the motor nerves.
+- End-to-end anastomosis : In this type, the distal stump of the donor’s nerve is coapted with the proximal stump of the receiving one.
+It is the only successful option in restoring the motor nerves.

-- End-to-side anastomosis:In this type, the proximal stump of an injured nerve is coapted to the side of the healthy proximal stump post creating an epineurial window in it.
+- End-to-side anastomosis:In this type, the proximal stump of an injured nerve is coapted to the side of the healthy proximal stump post creating an epineural window in it.

 - Reverse end-to-side anastomosis: A healthy nerve is cut across and coapted to the side of the damaged nerve.
 This helps to grow the axon of the healthy nerve to grow inside the injured/ damaged one.